kamranahmedse/developer-roadmap/readme.md

 npm run dev
 ```

-Note: Cloning the entire repository results in a ≈1.7GB download.
-If you don't need the entire history you can use the `depth` parameter to reduce clone size.
+Note: use the `depth` parameter to reduce the clone size and speed up the clone.

 ```sh
 git clone --depth=1 https://github.com/kamranahmedse/developer-roadmap.git